The Blandford-Znajek theory revisited: The power of the slip

 Then, the Eq.~(\ref{EQ:BZ}) can be rewritten as a function of the slip:

 and in the following I refer to the right-hand side of the equation as the {\it slip term}.

-I underline that I am not interested here in the estimate of the intensity of the BZ power, whose value is often debated (see e.g. \cite{GHOSH,AT}), but rather at the direction of its flow, which in turn is driven by the sign of the {\it slip term} of the Eq.~(\ref{EQ:BZSLIP}).
+I underline that I am not interested here in the estimate of the intensity of the BZ power, whose value is often debated (see e.g. \cite{GHOSH, LIVIO2, AT}), but rather at the direction of its flow, which in turn is driven by the sign of the {\it slip term} of the Eq.~(\ref{EQ:BZSLIP}).
 Therefore, I do not deal with either the normalization constant $k$ or the function $f$, but I focus on the relationship of $L_{\rm BZ}$ with the slip $s$.

 The Eq.~(\ref{EQ:BZSLIP}) is displayed in Fig.~\ref{FIG:SLIP} as a function of $s$ and it is possible to distinguish some interesting cases:

 \begin{itemize} \item[(i)] $\omega_{\rm H}/\omega_{\rm F}=1 \Rightarrow s=0$: it is the {\it synchrony} condition, i.e. the angular speed of the black hole and that of the magnetic field lines are the same.
 This results in null BZ power ($L_{\rm BZ}=0$).